Disposable Wedding Cameras vs Modern Alternatives

 A QR Code sign on a wedding reception table

 The most seamless modern option is QR code photo sharing.
-Instead of disposable cameras, guests simply scan a QR code for wedding photos that links to your private online album.
+Instead of disposable cameras, guests simply scan a wedding photo QR code that links to your private online album.
 From there, they can instantly upload the photos and videos they capture on their phones.

 Features: